 With Juan Parrilla

-Join us for a year of intensive study on the flamenco palos.
+Join us for more palos in 2023!
+We will continue our intensive study of the flamenco palos including Cantiñas, Fandangos, Soleares and more.
 Learn to distinguish between each rhythm, identify a palo’s unique characteristics, and how to recognize letras (verses) of different styles.
-This virtual class is divided into trimesters.
-Each month within the trimester will focus on one palo including a full musical analysis along with its history, structure and musicality.
+Each month this virtual class will focus on a full musical analysis of one palo along with its history, structure and musicality.
 A general knowledge of the flamenco palos is recommended.

 *This class will be given in Spanish with English translation.